 In fact, Uluru (Ayers Rock) is sacred to the local Pitjantjatjara tribe that live here.
 It was said to have come about during the much fabled Dreamtime.

-Although people have been visiting and climbing Uluru for years, the Aborigines would prefer they didn’t.
+Although people have been visiting and climbing Uluru for years, the Aborigines would prefer they didn’t, and now visitors can no longer climb Uluru out of respect for the Aboriginal culture.
 Aboriginal ancestors walked the path that tourists do today, and many of the caves around the rock hold deep meanings for them and contain ancient rock paintings.
-Uluru is a World Heritage site, and although part of a protected national park, there may come a time when it could be off-limits to climbers.

 Why is Uluru sacred?